 The most likely to win is not necessarily the heaviest

 I’ve read an interview with Riner where he said that he likes to lose a few kilograms before a competition to feel better in the fight.
 Maybe this is also the strategy Iliadis will be using.
-He could have opt to gain weight but instead he stayed light.
+He could have opted to gain weight but instead, he stayed light.
 Maybe he’s hoping to use speed as his advantage?

 The average weight of the competitors is 130.6 kg

-When you think about it, when it comes to body weight – Riner himself not so far away from the being an average guy.
+When you think about it, when it comes to bodyweight – Riner himself not so far away from being an average guy.
 He weighed 142.3kg, while his competitors weighed 130.6kg.
 If we remove the -90kg and the -100kg athletes from the equation, the average weight is 136.9kg.